Please enable javascript in your browser to view this site!

 2. The scholarship must be original and the writing clear.
 The book must make an important contribution to issues relevant to the context of Buddhist-Christian dialogue.

-Nominations can be made by any person, by contacting Peter Feldmeier (peter.feldmeier@utoledo.edu).
+Nominations can be made by any person, by contacting Mark Heim (mark.heim@yale.edu).
 Nominations should include book volume title, author’s full name, publisher, year of publication, and a brief letter of support regarding the nomination.
 Also, full contact information should be included for the person making the nomination, including institutional affiliation (if applicable).
 Publishers of books must be willing to supply review copies to members of the committee for evaluation in order for the book to be considered.
-Questions should be directed to Peter Feldmeier via email.
+Questions should be directed to Mark Heim via email.